Illness Policy - When to Send a Sick Child to School

-The beginning of a new school year can bring many wonderful new things; new friends, new classroom works and new routines are just a few of my favorites.
+The beginning of a new school year can bring many wonderful new things; new friends, new classroom works and new routines are just a few of our favorites.
 Unfortunately, new illnesses tend to make an exuberant appearance as well.
 While we understand that illness at home can impact schedules and routines (for both parents and children) we want to urge each of you to read up on and abide by our illness policy here at MCS.

 We will do our part here at school to try to minimize the spread of illness by encouraging lots of hand washing and nose blowing (and then more hand washing) and by sending children and staff home when they are ill.
 We ask that you each support us by following the illness policy set forth in our parent handbooks and as listed below so that we might minimize the spread of illness to our students and our staff.
 It is so important that our staff remain healthy so that they can be here to help the children settle in and create effective classroom communities.